Sallekhana: Conditions

 While Sallekhana is prescribed for both householders and ascetics, Jain texts describe conditions when it is appropriate.
-It should not be observed by a householder without guidance of a Jain ascetic.
+It should not be observed by a householder without the guidance of a Jain ascetic.

-Sallekhana is always voluntary, undertaken after public declaration, and never assisted with any chemicals or tools.
-The fasting causes thinning away of body by withdrawing by choice food and water to oneself.
-As death is imminent, the individual stops all food and water, with full knowledge of colleagues and spiritual counsellor.
-In some cases, Jains with terminal illness undertake sallekhana, and in these cases they ask for permission from their spiritual counsellor.
-For a successful sallekhana, the death must be with "pure means", voluntary, planned, undertaken with calmness, peace and joy where the person accepts to scour out the body and focuses his or her mind on spiritual matters.
+Sallekhana is always voluntary, undertaken after the public declaration, and never assisted with any chemicals or tools.
+Fasting causes weight loss due to malnutrition.
+As death is imminent, the individual discontinues food and water, with full knowledge of colleagues and spiritual counsellor.
+In some cases, Jains with terminal illness undertake sallekhana, and in these cases, they ask for permission from their spiritual counsellor.
+For a successful sallekhana, the death must be with "pure means", voluntary, planned, undertaken with calmness, peace, and joy by which the person accepts the ultimate purification of the body and focuses the mind on spiritual matters.

 Sallekhana differs from other forms of ritual deaths recognized in Jainism as appropriate.
-The other situations consider ritual death to be better for a mendicant than breaking his or her Five Great vows (Mahavrata).
+The other situations consider ritual death preferable to a mendicant breaking his or her Five Great vows (Mahavrata).
 For example, celibacy is one of the Five vows, and ritual death is considered better than being raped or seduced or if the mendicant community would be defamed.
-A ritual death under these circumstances by consuming poison is believed to be better and allows for an auspicious rebirth.
+A ritual death under these circumstances by consuming poison is believed to be better, and thus allows for an auspicious rebirth.